-As we all prepare to hunker down for exams and projects, it can be tempting for some to use prescription stimulants (commonly referred to as ‘study drugs’) without a prescription.
-If you choose to use ‘study drugs’ to prepare for finals, here are a few things you should know to reduce your risk.
+As we prepare for exams and projects, it can be tempting for some to use prescription stimulants (commonly referred to as ‘study drugs’) without a prescription.

-Prescription stimulants that are used without a prescription in order to increase energy and concentration are often referred to as ‘study drugs’.
+Prescription stimulants that are used without a prescription in order to increase energy and concentration are often referred to as ‘study drugs.’
 These drugs contain amphetamine, and are typically prescribed to manage attention deficit disorder (ADD) or attention deficit hyperactivity disorder (ADHD).
 Ritalin and Adderall are the two most commonly misused stimulants.

-In addition to stimulants, some students may use anti-anxiety medications, like Xanax, without a prescription or not as prescribed.
-Whether you choose to use stimulants, anti-anxiety meds or other substances, it’s important to know that there is a large market for counterfeit drugs laced with fentanyl.
+Whether you choose to use stimulants, anti-anxiety meds or other substances, it’s important to know that there is a large market for counterfeit drugs laced with fentanyl, methamphetamine and other substances.
 These include any substance purchased off the street, including purchases from friends, classmates or dealers.

 Learn more about fentanyl and overdose prevention

-2. Understand the risks
+2. Understand the side effects

-As you think through the risks associated with using ‘study drugs,’ consider if there are alternative ways to achieve the same results while avoiding unwanted experiences.
+As you think through the risks and side effects associated with using ‘study drugs,’ consider if there are alternative ways to achieve the same results while avoiding unwanted experiences.
 For instance, you may find that you feel more energized after seven to nine hours of sleep at night or you may feel more productive if you break down your study blocks into smaller sections.

 Note: Side effects can occur when stimulants are used with or without a prescription.
 If you are currently using stimulants as prescribed to treat a condition and are concerned about negative side effects, contact your healthcare provider.